Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Discussion

+The resulting effects on employment and wages will depend not only on how many tasks within a job are automated, but also on which tasks are affected and how they relate to the broader occupational task bundle.
+As a result the automation of individual tasks need not necessarily harm workers; automation may raise or lower wages depending on the expertise embodied in the automated tasks and their role within the occupation (\cite{autor2025expertise}).
+Labor market outcomes will therefore reflect both task-level automation and the occupational adjustments that follow.
+The resulting labor market impacts could be quantified in future work building on our novel findings on the shape and speed of AI capability progress in the labor market.

+\paragraph{Actual AI adoption vs. AI capabilities.} We also emphasize that our results document AI capabilities rather than actual AI adoption.
+Our survey setup provides the information required for LLMs to perform each task.
+In practice, integrating such information may be difficult, costly, or subject to regulatory constraints, rendering some tasks infeasible to automate in real-world settings.
+Similarly, our analysis does not account for the economic attractiveness of deployment, which prior work identifies as a key determinant of automation feasibility (\cite{svanberg2024beyond}).
+In particular, “last-mile” implementation costs (\cite{fleming2024last}) may be substantial and could limit adoption, especially among smaller firms.
+Our results may inform future research on how the growth in AI capabilities documented in our paper translates into actual AI adoption.

-\paragraph{Comparison to recent work by METR.} Across specifications, the estimated relationship between success and task duration is consistently shallow: slope coefficients are small, and most observations lie in the approximately linear region of the logistic curve.
-This contrasts with \textcite{kwa2025measuring} and \textcite{METR_blogpost}, where the curve gradients are steeper and, as a result, shorter/longer tasks are located closer to the logistic tails.
-Put differently, through the lens of Figure \ref{fig:wave_thory}, prior benchmark-based evidence aligns more closely with a crashing wave-like pattern, whereas our results support a rising-tide view across most job domains.
+\paragraph{Comparison to recent work by METR.} Across specifications, we document a rather shallow negative relationship AI success and task duration.
+This contrasts with \textcite{kwa2025measuring} and \textcite{METR_blogpost}, where the logistic curve gradients are steeper and, as a result, shorter/longer tasks are located closer to the logistic tails.
+Put differently, through the lens of Figure \ref{fig:wave_thory}, this prior benchmark-based evidence aligns more closely with a crashing wave-like pattern, whereas our results support a rising-tide view across most job domains.

-One potential explanation for the contrasting results could be the coverage of very short tasks.
-Our data do not include extremely short (and simple) items with near-certain success, such as producing a single programming command, whereas task durations in \textcite{kwa2025measuring} range from seconds to several hours.
-However, this cannot fully account for the difference: we continue to observe a near-linear success–duration relationship even at longer durations.
-Moreover, in an unreported robustness check, we re-estimated the \textcite{kwa2025measuring} curves while excluding the shortest tasks and consistently obtained steep slopes ($\beta=-1.08$ in the full sample versus $\beta=-0.99$ after excluding short tasks), suggesting that task coverage alone is unlikely to explain the discrepancy.
+One potential explanation for this discrepancy could be the coverage of very short tasks.
+Our data (i.e., the O*NET classification) do not include extremely short and simple tasks with near-certain success, such as producing a single programming command, whereas task durations in \textcite{kwa2025measuring} range from seconds to several hours.
+What speaks against this explanation is that we continue to observe a near-linear success–duration relationship even at longer durations (rather than a logistic tail s-shape).
+Moreover, in an unreported robustness check, we re-estimated the results from \textcite{kwa2025measuring} using their data while excluding the shortest tasks and consistently obtained steep slopes ($\beta=-1.08$ in the full sample versus $\beta=-0.99$ after excluding short tasks), suggesting that task coverage alone is unlikely to explain the discrepancy.